 Demand seasonality for coinage continues to follow historical patterns with the highest periods being in the summer and winter holidays.
 Canada continues to be a leader in e-payment adoption and as such has already experienced a decline in demand for Canadian Circulation coins.
-With that in mind, it is expected that demand will continue to decline modestly for the foreseeable future.
-The Mint anticipates one commemorative coin will be approved for 2018.
+With that in mind, we will continue to monitor coin demand as it is expected that demand will continue to decline modestly for the foreseeable future.
+One commemorative coin was approved for 2018.